wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

 ### Inheritance

-**Definition:** allows a child class to acquire the properties and methods of a parent class
+**Definition:** allows a child class to acquire the properties and methods of a parent class, supporting hierarchical classification and promotes code reusing